mishatron/dart_extensions/README.md

 `filter` - Returns a list containing only elements matching the given predicate.
 `filterNot` - Returns a list containing all elements not matching the given predicate.
 `filterNotNull` - Returns a list containing all elements that are not null.
 `take` - Returns a list containing first n elements.
+`firstOrNull` - Returns first element or null otherwise.
+`firstWhereOrNull` - Returns first element by given predicate or null otherwise.